Estes Industries: Accomplishments

-Vern Estes created "Mabel".
-"Mabel" was a machine designed to safely and inexpensively manufacture model rocket engines for Model Missiles Incorporated, primarily using compressed air for machine operations, effectively eliminating the risk of electrical sparks inadvertently igniting rocket propellant.
-Mabel was capable of producing a completed model rocket engine every 5-1/2 seconds.
-The operation began with an engine casing tube being loaded onto a rotating table.
-The table then advanced through multiple stations where the nozzle, propellant, delay and ejection components were added.
-A paper end cap was then cut from a roll of heavy paper tape and inserted to retain the loose ejection charge.
-The completed engine was then ejected from the table, sent through the printer and dropped into the finished engine box below.

 Indoor launch of model rockets in Astrodome

-Along with several smaller rockets, Estes sponsored an indoor launch of a model of a Saturn V at halftime of the BluebonnetBowl in the Houston Astrodome on December 31, 1969.
+Along with several smaller rockets, Estes sponsored an indoor launch of a model of a Saturn V at halftime of the Bluebonnet Bowl in the Houston Astrodome on December 31, 1969.

 Estes rockets

 Estes produced a wide variety of rocket model kits, normally using paperboard tubing for the fuselage and balsa wood for fins and nose cones.
-Early models tended to be relatively simple in design terms, differing in terms of size, number of stages and recovery method.
-The first kit offered by Estes was the Astron Scout (Rocket Kit K-1) and sold for $ .70.
-This kit was followed by the Astron Mark (K-2) and the Astron Space Plane (K-3).
+Early models tended to be relatively simple in design, differing in size, number of stages and recovery method.
+The first kit Estes offered was the Astron Scout (Rocket Kit K-1) which sold for $ 0.70.
+It was followed by the Astron Mark (K-2) and the Astron Space Plane (K-3).
 A more advanced rocket, the Astron X-Ray, featured a see-through plastic payload compartment.
 Another particularly well-known design from this era was the Camroc, a small camera that replaced the nose cone of larger models that was designed to take a single image on a small disk of film when the motor had burned out and the rocket was facing downward.
 The Cineroc used a small movie camera that could be launched from larger rockets, taking a series of frames as the rocket ascended.
-In the 1960s, Estes featured scale models patterned after the popular NASA designs such as the Gemini-Titan and the Saturn-V manned rockets.
+In the 1960s, Estes featured scale models patterned after the popular NASA designs such as the Gemini-Titan and Saturn-V crewed rockets.